UK Late Payment Reform

 The government’s proposed UK late payment reform framework aims to create a culture of prompt payment and accountability.
 The key measures under discussion include:

-B2B contracts will be limited to 60 days, with a glide path toward 45 days within five years.
+B2B contracts will be limited to 60 days, with a glide path toward 45 days within five years.- 30-day dispute deadline:

-Businesses will have 30 days to raise any invoice disputes — after that, payment must be made on time.
+Businesses will have 30 days to raise any invoice disputes — after that, payment must be made on time.- Mandatory statutory interest:

-Late payments will automatically accrue interest at Bank Rate + 8%, with no discretion to waive it.
+Late payments will automatically accrue interest at Bank Rate + 8%, with no discretion to waive it.- Enhanced transparency:

-Companies will be required to report statutory interest owed and paid, making the true cost of lateness visible to all stakeholders.
+Companies will be required to report statutory interest owed and paid, making the true cost of lateness visible to all stakeholders.- New enforcement powers:

 The Small Business Commissioner (SBC) will be given authority to investigate and fine repeat offenders.